Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 Melatonin stimulates:

-- The production of certain immune cells (precursors of granulocytes macrophages)
+- The production of certain immune cells (the precursors of granulocytes macrophages)

-- The production of certain cytokines, which promote the multiplication of killer cells NK (Natural Killer), leukocytes that destroy cells foreign to the body.
+- The production of certain cytokines, which promote the multiplication of NK (Natural Killer) cells, leukocytes that destroy cells foreign to the body.

-Melatonin therefore has an impact on strengthening the immune system and protecting against infectious diseases.
+Melatonin therefore has an impact on strengthening the immune system and protection against infectious diseases.

 Melatonin and the nervous system